Society of Physics Students: National organization

-The SPS National Council and its Executive Committee decide the policies of SPS.
-The National Council is made up of 36 members, elected by chapters from one of 18 geographic zones.
-Each Zone represents a section of the country and is represented by a faculty Zone Councilor and a student Associate Councilor.
-Both Councilors and Associate Councilors participate in zone activities and in the annual policy-making meeting of the Council.
-The SPS Executive Committee consists of the Presidents of the Society of Physics Students and Sigma Pi Sigma, the SPS National Office Director, the SPS/Sigma Pi Sigma Historian, an at-large member, a student representative, and the CEO of the American Institute of Physics.
-The director of the SPS National Office is Sean Bentley, a salaried physicist designated by AIP to administer the National Office's services and programs for SPS members.
-The Director is supported by additional National Office staff from the American Institute of Physics (AIP) Education Division.
+The SPS's national council and its executive committee decide the policies of SPS.
+The national council is made up of 36 members, elected by chapters from one of 18 geographic zones.
+Each zone represents a section of the country and is represented by a faculty zone councilor and a student associate councilor.
+Both councilors and associate councilors participate in zone activities and in the annual policy-making meeting of the council.
+The SPS's executive committee consists of the presidents of the Society of Physics Students and Sigma Pi Sigma, the SPS national office director, the SPS/Sigma Pi Sigma historian, an at-large member, a student representative, and the CEO of the American Institute of Physics.
+The director of the SPS national office is Brad R. Conrad, a salaried physicist designated by as the Executive Administrative Officer of the Society.
+The director is supported by additional National Office staff from the American Institute of Physics (AIP) Education Division.